alonbh5/SuperDuperMarket/README.md

 * "Zones" Will Show You Basic Info About Each Zone In System, You can Enter Zone By Clicking It.

 Zone Menu:
-* See All Store In Current Zone.
+* See All Stores In Current Zone.
 * See All Items In Current Zone.
 * Make New Order From a Store In That Zone.
 * Rate a Store That You Purchase From.